Leader and Director of the BU ADRC

 Professor of Neurology and Pathology, BUSM

 Dr. Neil W. Kowall was born in Calgary, Canada and graduated with his MD from the University of British Columbia in 1979.
 He moved to Boston for postgraduate training in Internal Medicine at the Beth Israel Deaconess Hospital followed by a Neurology residency at Massachusetts General Hospital.
 After finishing his clinical training, he completed a postdoctoral research fellowship and was appointed Assistant Professor of Neurology at Massachusetts General Hospital and Harvard Medical School.
-He moved to the VA and Boston University in 1992 where he is currently Professor of Neurology and Pathology, Chief of Neurology at VA Boston Healthcare System and Clinical Center and Director of the NIH-funded Boston University Alzheimer’s Disease Center.
-He has published over 199 original reports.
+He moved to the VA and Boston University in 1992 where he is currently Professor of Neurology and Pathology, Chief of Neurology at VA Boston Healthcare System and Clinical Center, and Director of the NIH-funded Boston University Alzheimer’s Disease Research Center.
+He has published over 400 original reports.
 His major research interests are human neuroanatomy and neuropathology and the use of animal models to test novel therapies for neurodegenerative diseases including Alzheimer’s disease.

 Dr. Kowall’s research interests include the following: human neuroanatomy, immunocytochemistry and enzyme histochemistry of the brain, neuropathological basis of neurological disorders, animal models of neurological diseases, geriatric neurology, and cognitive decline in the elderly.

 Dr. Kowall is the Founder, Principal Investigator and Director of the NIH-funded BU ADRC and leads its Administrative Core.